 We also hold an annual law fair, attended by law firms and vocational qualification providers.
 Our graduates pursue careers in the law and in a wide range of other sectors including business and commerce, accountancy, insurance, banking, central and local government, academia, teaching, social work and the police force.

 Our mantra is: be realistically ambitious.
 This involves understanding yourself and the rapidly changing and increasingly competitive graduate jobs market.
-Throughout your time at Essex, advisors in our Employability and Careers Centre, working closely with colleagues in our School, are available to help you formulate your career plan.
+Throughout your time at Essex, advisors in our Student Development Team, working closely with colleagues in our School, are available to help you formulate your career plan.

 A-levels: BBB, including one essay-based subject